gphoto2 — command-line gphoto2 client

 hook script reads the environment variable

-.
+ACTION.
 It must ignore

-values unknown to it.
+ACTION values unknown to it.

-=initgphoto2 has just been initialized.
+ACTION=initgphoto2 has just been initialized.
 If the hook script returns with a non-zero exit code now, gphoto2 will abort.

-=startgphoto2 has just finished parsing the command line and is about to start executing the commands given on the command line.
+ACTION=startgphoto2 has just finished parsing the command line and is about to start executing the commands given on the command line.

 gphoto2 has just downloaded a